It’s done. All paid off. Our house is now ours.

 I still remember the day we moved in, boxes stacked high everywhere as well as when we had everyone over for the first time for a house warming party.
 Truthfully nothing really feels like it’s changed so far but I think it just hasn’t “hit home” yet.

 Going forward we will be continuing to save the exact same amount we have been putting towards mortgage repayments (70%+) and putting it towards our own investments rather than the banks coffers.

 I think some people see paying off a large debt as a one time thing.
 They make this huge effort during a short period of time and afterwards they can then finally “relax” and go back to “living normally” where they waste their money and rack up debt again most likely.
 Certainly this is the standard mode of operation for most people that I’ve read about.

-For us though, saving 70%+ of our income is just how we live our life now and it’s a fantastic one at that.
+For us though, saving 70%+ of our income as outlined in How Much Extra Should I Pay On My Mortgage is just how we live our life now and it’s a fantastic one at that.
 We’re extremely secure in terms of our finances, we get to go on fabulous holidays every year (our one big spending item), we eat healthily and both have sports activities multiple times a week.
 We never feel “deprived” or like we’re always giving up stuff.
 Instead everything is efficiently done and our money goes precisely where we intend it to automatically without us having to stress over it.